Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 # How to download and apply shaders or lights ?

 Downloading is quite simple :
-- You can clone the repo entirely on your computer with the <a href="https://desktop.github.com/" target="_blank">software</a> and maintain it up to date.
+- You can clone the repo entirely on your computer with <a href="https://desktop.github.com/">Github Desktop</a> and maintain it up to date.
 - You can download entire repo (zip) by clicking on the green button up there.

 Apply a shader is simple too :